AdiBak/SmartPDFReader/README.md

 # Smart PDF Viewer

-A comprehensive PDF reader and chat application.
+A comprehensive PDF viewer and chat application.

 ## Table of Contents